DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   flow director filtering in VF.
 The release 2.1 does not contain these ABI changes, but release 2.2 will, and no backwards compatibility is planned.

-* ABI change is planned to extend the SCTP flow's key input from release 2.1.
-  The change may be enabled in the release 2.1 with CONFIG_RTE_NEXT_ABI.

 * ABI changes are planned for struct rte_eth_fdir_filter and rte_eth_fdir_masks in order to support new flow director modes, MAC VLAN and Cloud, on x550.
 The MAC VLAN mode means the MAC and